 Generally, the basic cost of nursing homes in Singapore can range from $S2000 to $3600 a month depending on the level of care required.
-This is before government subsidy which can itself range from 10% to 75%.
+This is before government subsidies which can range from 10% to 75%.
 That’s already comparable to rent for an entire apartment in Singapore!

 Hidden Costs to Consider

 Beyond general cost, however, there are often other hidden costs that may catch the uninitiated unaware.
-Factors that determine such hidden cost can include:
+Factors that determine such hidden costs can include:

 Number of People per Bedroom